Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Numerical Methods

 with $\rho' = G \rho G^{\dagger}$, $\sigma^{k}_{j} \in {X_j, Y_j, Z_j}$, and the noise parameter $p \in [0,1]$.
 Errors on a two-qubit gate acting on elements $i$ and $j$ are modeled similarly as $\xi^{G}_{i,j}(\rho) = \xi^{I}_{i}(\xi^{G}_{j}(\rho))$ with $I$ the identity operator.
 For our simulations, we use a gate set consisting of the single-qubit Pauli operator, the Hadamard gate, and single-qubit rotations with the two-qubit \textsc{cnot} gate.
 These gates are decomposed by XACC into the OpenQASM representation \cite{mckay2018qiskit}.
 Notably, OpenQASM gates that are diagonal in the computational basis, e..g, $Z$, are not modeled with noise, a consequence of using the IBM aer simulator.
 For our noise model, we use noise levels for the two-qubit \textsc{cnot} gate that is always ten times the value of the single-qubit gate noise.
 This is motivated by the difference in noise values observed in hardware.
 We use the same noise level for all single-qubit gates.

-For different values of noise, we explore the influence of methodology on parameter optimization by comparing results from different optimizers.
-COBYLA and L-BFGS were chosen as gradient-free and gradient-based methods, respectively.
+For different values of noise, we explore the influence of methodology on parameter optimization by comparing results from two different optimizers, COBYLA and L-BFGS.
+These two optimizers were chosen as gradient-free and gradient-based methods respectively.
 Constrained optimization by linear approximation (COBYLA) constructs and optimizes a series of linear approximations to the objective function to compute parameter steps that minimize the objective function \cite{cobyla}.
 We use the third-party library implementation nlopt with a maximum number of iterations set to 1,000 with a convergence tolerance of $10^{-6}$ \cite{nlopt}.
 By comparison, the low-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) method is a quasi-Newton method that uses the gradient and an approximate Hessian to determine steps in parameter space that minimize the objective function \cite{lbfgs,lbfgs2}.
-We use the third-party library implementation mlpack with the central gradient method with a maximum number of iterations set to 500,000 with a convergence tolerance of $10^{-4}$ \cite{mlpack}.
+We use the third-party library implementation mlpack with the central gradient method with a maximum number of iterations set to 500,000 with a convergence tolerance of $10^{-4}$ and numerical step set to $10^{-7}$ \cite{mlpack}.

-The output of each simulation is a list of expectation values characterizing the individual Pauli terms representing the Hamiltonian, which are combined to estimate the electronic energy.
+The output of each simulation is a list of expectation values characterizing the individual Pauli terms representing the Hamiltonian shown in Table~\ref{tab:nah}, which are then combined to estimate the electronic energy.
 In addition, the output includes the simulated quantum state in the form of a density matrix.
 We compare the simulated energy estimate and simulated state with the energy and state obtained for the same Hamiltonian molecule calculated using the complete active-space self-consistent field (CASSCF) method within pyscf \cite{sun2018pyscf}.
 We investigate different levels of noise as well as the behavior with respect to inter-nuclear configuration.

-We conduct a range of studies of the above noise model applied to VQE and ADAPT-VQE simulations of the NaH molecule.
-We compare the statistics and fidelity of the expectation values of the noisy and noiseless simulations across different $R$ values and different optimizers.
-For the studies with VQE we study the simulations of the original circuit and compare them with the results of the randomly compiled circuits.
-The goal is to understand how noise affects these properties and if there are parameters that are more resilient to noise than others.